 "Ksat" means saturated hydraulic conductivity.

-"Large AOSS" means an AOSS that serves more than three attached or detached single-family residences with a combined average daily sewage flow greater than 1,000 GPD or a structure with an average daily sewage flow in excess of 1,000 GPD.
+"Large AOSS" means an AOSS with a combined peak daily sewage flow greater than 1,000 GPD or a structure with an peak daily sewage flow in excess of 1,000 GPD.

 "Limiting feature" means a feature of the soil that limits or intercepts the vertical movement of water, including seasonal, perched or permanent water table, pans, soil restrictions, and pervious or impervious bedrock.